Packaging your own APK file

 Gradle

-This is the path of the folder you extracted from the gradle-*.zip
+This is the path of the folder you extracted from the gradle-*.zip file.

 Set environment variables